Khloe Kardashian and Tristan Thompson Share a Kiss During Date Night

 What would a date night be without a lip-lock?

 Khloe Kardashian and Tristan Thompson did just that during a night out on Monday.
-The couple of nearly two years stepped out at Nobu, where they reportedly dined with former Cleveland Cavaliers teammate LeBron James and his wife Savannah Brinson.
+The couple of nearly two years stepped out at Nobu, where they dined with former Cleveland Cavaliers teammate LeBron James and his wife Savannah Brinson for roughly two hours.

+"It was chill.
+They all looked like they had a good time," a source described to E!
+News.
+"They were all smiling and laughing as they came out."

 The A-list pair kept their date night looks casual, Kardashian sporting an olive green bomber jacket and spandex and Thompson opting for a sweatshirt and pink pants.